 Why is my turtle shedding skin?

 The main reason a turtle sheds its skin is to accommodate for growth.
-However, unhealthy tank conditions can also lead to your turtle shedding its skin.
+It is usually completely natural, and there is no need to panic.

 Natural skin shedding for growth